 Traditional vaccination approaches practically eradicated several extremely infectious diseases around the world.
 Despite their success, these conventional approaches are insufficient in their ability to target many other important pathogens.
-To overcome these limitations, several alternative vaccination approaches, such as a subunit vaccine, have been developed.
+Several alternative vaccination approaches, such as a subunit vaccine, have been developed to overcome these limitations.

 Image Credit: New Africa/Shutterstock.com

-Over the past several decades, different types of vaccines have been developed to safely induce an immune response in individuals to protect against infection by numerous different pathogens.
+Over the past several decades, different types of vaccines have been developed to safely induce an immune response in individuals to protect against infection by numerous other pathogens.

-Whereas pathogens are killed with chemicals, heat, or radiation before their incorporation into inactivated vaccines, a live-attenuated vaccine instead contains a weakened version of the target pathogen.
-Many whole-pathogen vaccines are widely distributed throughout the world; however, there many different pathogens that cannot be effectively targeted through this vaccine approach.
+Whereas pathogens are killed with chemicals, heat, or radiation before incorporating inactivated vaccines, a live-attenuated vaccine instead contains a weakened version of the target pathogen.
+Many whole-pathogen vaccines are widely distributed throughout the world; however, many different pathogens cannot be effectively targeted through this vaccine approach.

 Defining a subunit vaccine

-As compared to a whole-pathogen vaccine approach, a subunit vaccine will only include certain components that originate from disease-causing bacteria, parasites, or viruses.
-These components, which are otherwise known as antigens, are highly purified proteins or synthetic peptides that are considered to be significantly safer than whole-pathogen vaccine approaches.
+Compared to a whole-pathogen vaccine approach, a subunit vaccine will only include specific components originating from disease-causing bacteria, parasites, or viruses.
+These components, otherwise known as antigens, are highly purified proteins or synthetic peptides that are significantly safer than whole-pathogen vaccine approaches.

 An additional weakness of subunit vaccines is due to the potential denaturation of antigens that can occur, which can subsequently cause the proteins to bind to different antibodies rather than the specific antigens that target the pathogen.